Oklahoma Social Security Disability Attorneys

-If you were injured or became disabled and can no longer work, you may be eligible for Social Security Disability or Supplemental Security Income benefits.
-In many cases, it’s wise to retain an Oklahoma City disability attorney with a comprehensive understanding of the system, because obtaining benefits can be difficult.
+If you are injured or disabled and can no longer work, you may be eligible for Social Security Disability or Supplemental Security Income benefits.
+Get started by contacting an Oklahoma social security attorney with a comprehensive understanding of the system, because obtaining benefits can be difficult.

-Some conditions, such as blindness, commonly are recognized as being a type of disability that qualifies you for benefits.
+Conditions like blindness are commonly recognized as a type of disability that qualifies you for benefits.
 Remember, each case is evaluated individually.
-In all cases, certain standards must be met, including one that states the person filing the claim has been unable to work for at least twelve months due to the condition.
+In all cases, certain standards must be met, including one that states that you have been unable to work for at least 12 months due to the condition.

 - Multiple sclerosis